greenheartgames/greenworks/readme.md

-## December 31, 2016 - New Release v0.8.0
+## March 3, 2017 - New Release v0.9.0

-The newest release adds Steam ticket decryption functionality.
+The newest release adds Steam DLC functionality.
 You can find the full list of added features on the
 [releases page](https://github.com/greenheartgames/greenworks/releases).